Kowloon station (MTR): History

 The station was designed by TFP Farrells.
 During the planning stage, it was called West Kowloon station (西九龍站).
 The construction contract (Contract 503C) was awarded to a joint venture of Kumagai Gumi, Entrecanales y Tavora, and Cubiertas y MZOV (both later merged to form Acciona) on 28 November 1994.

 On 16 September 2000, the new shopping mall "Dickson CyberExpress" (迪生數碼世界) was opened by Dickson Poon.
 The size was 70000 ft2 spread over four levels of the station with six shopping areas.
 However, the mall did not have the expected volume of customers and business was weak.
 After half a year, the mall shrank in size.
 The mall's management company planned to decrease the level of the mall from 4 levels to 3 levels and to combine some of the shopping areas.
 Business remained poor due to sparse population near the station and a recession at that time.
 The mall finally closed its operation in 2005.

 The station was proposed as the terminus of the unbuilt East Kowloon line; the proposal indicated using a reserved confined space under the Tung Chung line platforms.

 The station is connected via footbridges to on the Tuen Ma line.
 The station is connected to West Kowloon Terminus of the Guangzhou–Shenzhen–Hong Kong Express Rail Link Hong Kong section.

+Morning Express service

+The MTR offers Morning Express services to allow passengers to take the Airport Express from Tsing Yi to Hong Kong station.
+Commuters wishing to get to work faster can use their Octopus card at dedicated gates for HK$25.
+This offer is available every day except Sundays and public holidays from 7 am to 10 am.